jeteve/App-JESP/README.md

 - Programmable

-    It's great to have a convenient command line tool to work and deploy patches, but maybe your development process or your code layout is a bit different.
+    It's great to have a convenient command line tool to work and deploy patches, but maybe your development process, or your code layout is a bit different.
 If you use [App::JESP](https://metacpan.org/pod/App::JESP) from Perl, it should be easy to embed and run it yourself.

 - What about reverting?